The Woodland Chapel

 Skulls and an Angel of Death

-The chapel’s decor includes skulls, a historically common symbol of death.
-On the roof Carl Milles’ sculpture “Angel of Death” was placed.
-Some people were provoked and protested against the sculpture at first.
+The chapel's decor includes skulls, a traditional symbol of death.
+Carl Milles’ sculpture “Angel of Death” is placed on the roof, which initially provoked protests from some individuals.

 Snakes can symbolize both death and eternal life.
 Photo: Mattias Ek.